 Describe (name) ideal or strategic reference customers … it would be great if you could put a name on the market and put a value on it from your secondary market research e.g. value of Furniture market in Ireland is €600 million.

 Customer Needs & Trends

-… only need a few bullets here or describe product in one sentence.
+… only need a few bullets here or describe the product in one sentence.
 Key is to communicate how the customer engages with or interacts with the product.
 [Marketing is all about benefits which are addressed in Customer Needs – this section is to clearly outline what you do and perhaps as importantly what you don’t do (yet!)]
-If you are operating a service this category takes as given that Staff recruitment, training and support is a priority investment.
-The physical appearance of your premises and all your collateral are also included.
+If you are operating a service this category takes as, given that Staff recruitment, training and support is a priority investment.
+The physical appearance of your premises and all your collateral is also included.
 Every small business will tell you that the best marketing is Word of Mouth.
 Providing a brilliant service is a requirement for success.

 … structure and payment terms etc. Keep it nice and simple.